Disposal guide

 Where can I dispose of used motor oil?

 Every U.S. auto-parts retailer that sells oil is required by federal law (40 CFR 279) to accept up to 5 gallons of used oil per resident per day, free of charge.
-AutoZone, O'Reilly, Advance Auto, NAPA all participate.
+AutoZone, O'Reilly, Advance Auto, and NAPA all participate.
 County HHW also accepts unlimited quantities.

 Is it illegal to throw motor oil in the trash?